Constraining modifications of black hole perturbation potentials near the light ring with quasinormal modes: Methodology

+where $\rh^0$ is the location of the horizon as it would be inferred in GR.
+We perform this rescaling since we do not know {\it a priori} the correct value for $\rh$.

-The exact form of the correlation matrix depends on the details of the observed binary black hole system, as well as the details of the detector.
-However, by identifying the inverse of the correlation matrix with the Fisher matrix, it is possible to use analytic estimates derived in Ref.~\cite{Berti:2005ys} as an approximation.
+The exact form of the correlations depends on the details of the observed binary black hole system, as well as the details of the detector.
+However, by identifying the inverse of the covariance matrix with the Fisher matrix, it is possible to use analytic estimates derived in Ref.~\cite{Berti:2005ys} as an approximation.
 For measurements of the fundamental QNM and of the first overtone ($n=0,1$) the Fisher matrix we need to estimate is a $4 \times 4$ matrix.
-The submatrix that connects the real and imaginary parts of the frequency of the same $n$ can be approximated with the results of Ref.~\cite{Berti:2005ys}, but the correlations between different $n$'s (i.e. the $2 \times 2$ off-diagonal blocks) cannot, and therefore we neglect them.
+The submatrix that connects the real and imaginary parts of the frequency for a fixed value of $n$ can be approximated with the results of Ref.~\cite{Berti:2005ys}, but the correlations between different $n$'s (i.e., the $2 \times 2$ off-diagonal blocks) cannot, and therefore we neglect them.
+However, we have analyzed how moderate random correlations between the fundamental mode and the first overtone would change the results, and we did not find substantial qualitative changes.
 We rescale the Fisher matrix so that the real part of the $n=0$ mode is measured with a relative error of $1\,\%$, which yields a relative error of $4.7\,\%$ for its imaginary part.
 Assuming that the $n=1$ overtone is excited with a similar amplitude (an assumption justified by fits to numerical relativity simulations~\cite{Giesler:2019uxc}) yields relative errors of $3.4\,\%$ and $8.2\,\%$ for the real and imaginary part of the overtone frequency, respectively.
 Ongoing work in the literature suggests that the specific model used to extract overtones can have an important impact on interpreting the constraints~\cite{Cheung:2022rbm,Mitman:2022qdl}, but this approximate estimate of the Fisher matrix is sufficient for our purposes.

 The location of the black hole horizon $\rh$ affects the QNM spectrum and depends on the underlying theory.
 We assume that $\rh$ is close to its GR value $\rh^0$ and that the uncertainty on $\rh$ is relatively small ($\sigma_{\rh} = 5\,\%$), for example because we have a good estimate of the remnant black hole's mass from the inspiral/merger waveform.
 Then we multiply the likelihood of Eq.~\eqref{likelihood} by an additional factor